Skip To Main Content

 Shannon Carney

 Appointed Principia College Head Coach of women's tennis in 2010, Shannon Carney coaches both the short fall season and the spring season.
 She also teaches the tennis physical education course each semester.
-In addition, Shannon serves on several College committees and helps recruit student-athletes.
+Shannon serves on several College committees and helps recruit student-athletes.
 She has also worked in Student Life as a Residential Counselor.
-A member of the United States Tennis Professional Association for 34 years, she holds an Elite Professional ranking and competes at the local and national levels.
+A member of the United States Tennis Professional Association for 34 years, she holds an Elite Professional ranking and competes at local and national levels.
 She also is a Professional Tennis Registry member with a rank of Professional in Adult Development.
+Most recently, Shannon won the Gold at the 2024 USTA National Women's 65 Hard Court Doubles Championship and earned the Bronze in the Singles Championship.

 Dr. Matthew Cocks

 Dr. Matthew Cocks joined Principia College from a career background of research and teaching in higher education.
 His interests largely relate to the economies of cities, their transformations over time, and the strategies local urban areas use for economic development.
 Since graduating from the University of Liverpool in the UK, his research has taken him to numerous countries around the world for field visits and conference presentations.
 He has taught for a number of programs at Liverpool John Moores University, Xi-an Jiaotong-Liverpool University in China, and the University of Birmingham in the UK.
 Matthew has also led pedagogical research into the academic experiences of international students in UK higher education.
-He will be our trip scholar on our PLL trip to Norway this summer.
+He served as the trip scholar on our PLL trip to Norway summer 2024.

 Matthew Cocks